khaosans/ai-cyberattack-defense/README.md

 ### What You'll Find Here

-This repository contains a complete defense system including:
+This repository contains a demonstration defense system including:
 - **Real-time AI pattern detection engine** with behavioral analysis and threat scoring
 - **Interactive threat analysis dashboard** with live visualizations and alerting
 - **AI-powered security assistant** for threat explanation and guidance
 - **Comprehensive threat intelligence documentation** and case studies
 - **Research foundations** with academic citations and implementation roadmaps
-- **Production-ready code** with comprehensive testing and CI/CD pipeline
+- **Demonstration code** with testing and CI/CD pipeline for educational purposes

 ---